DEFRA/software-development-standards/guides/kubernetes.md

 - new nodes are added to clusters.
 - consequently, there might be several pods scheduled on less desired nodes in a cluster.
 Descheduler, based on its policy, finds pods that can be moved and evicts them.

-Descheduler can be installed Helm as described [here](https://github.com/kubernetes-sigs/descheduler#install-using-helm)
+Descheduler can be installed using Helm as described [here](https://github.com/kubernetes-sigs/descheduler#install-using-helm)

 ## Autoscaling
 Kubernetes pods and nodes can be automatically scaled on demand.
 See below resources for usage.